 Life at the Sanctuary

 Bella had severe infections in both ears that caused tissue damage.
 That’s why both her ears don’t stand up as much as those of other bobcats.
-But this has never made Bella feel out of place with the other bobcats!

 How You Can Help